monicagiraldochica/bash_tutorial/docs/condition_test.md

 > fi
 ```

 The following example shows a common mistake.
 Here, the spaces before and after the expression `-a "${FILE}"` are missing.
-So, bash will give an error:
+So, Bash will give an error:

 ```bash
 $ FILE=/Users/MyUser/Desktop/someFile.txt